 Tamping in Your Seed

 A lawn roller like this one on Amazon can be another helpful tool to tamp the seeds into the soil.
-This gets great contact between seed and soil whether they’re tamped into your own well-raked or aerated soil or a layer of fresh topsoil you’ve spread in your yard.
+I find that this creates great contact between seed and soil.
+It can work well whether you tamp them into your own well-raked or aerated soil or a layer of fresh topsoil you’ve spread in your yard.

 Increasing the contact between the seed and the soil will ensure that your seed stays moist longer.